react-boilerplate/react-boilerplate/docs/general/files.md

 * `webpack.base.babel.js`: The shared webpack configuration.
 In development mode, we add hot reloading and don't minify our code.
 In production mode, we minify everything.

-  * `webpack.dev.babel.js`: Generates the webpack configuration for development.

-  * `webpack.prod.babel.js`: Generates the webpack configuration for production.

-  * `webpack.test.babel.js`: Generates the webpack configuration for testing.

 * `server.dev.js`: The development server that runs when `npm start` is entered into the command line.

 * `server.prod.js`: The server that runs when `npm run serve` is entered into the command line. -->